DanielHarrod/AppTestStudio/README.md

 OR: Only a single color and point must match before the event is considered true.

 POINTS: Points are added and subtracted on the range of the RGB.

+In this example below with the first line R=36, B=30, G=35, X=951, Y=673, and POINTS = 5.
+Acceptable range for R would be any color between 36-5 to 36+5, Acceptable range for B would be any color from 30-5 to 30+5, and the acceptable range for G would be an color between 35-5 to 35 + 5.
+If the R and G and B are in that range the line would be considered true, this is applied to each line in the calculation.

 ![Image](https://appteststudio.b-cdn.net/Logic.png)

 #### 5.4 Logic - Advanced